Chitoi pitha

 Chitoi pitha (চিতই পিঠা) or ashke pithe (আস্কে পিঠে or আস্কে পিঠে) is one of the most common rice cakes in Bangladesh and West Bengal of India.
 It is also known as Dhaka pithe, chikui pithe and sora pithe.
 Perhaps, the current spelling for 'Axse', has come in the form of ashke or aske because of local use.
-It looks somewhat like the south Indian idli.
 At the time of Paush Sankranti, the ashke pithe is prepared.
 The ashke pithe is usually eaten with molasses, but it is eaten with lentils, peas, fish curry of koi fish and meat curry.
 Historian Tapan Roychoudhury compared the ashke pithe to the beefsteak.

 History

 The customs of making this rice cake in the house of Bengali in various religious festivals has come from the Middle Ages.